Hong Kong has seen months of protests sparked by a highly controversial plan to allow extraditions to mainland China.

-The requests will then be decided on a case-by-case basis.
+The requests would be decided on a case-by-case basis by the chief executive.

-Several commercial offences such as tax evasion have been removed from the list of extraditable offences amid concerns from the business community.
+Several commercial offences, such as tax evasion, were removed from the list of extraditable offences amid concerns from the business community.

-Hong Kong officials have said Hong Kong courts will have the final say whether to grant such extradition requests, and suspects accused of political and religious crimes will not be extradited.
+Hong Kong officials always said Hong Kong courts would have the final say whether to grant such extradition requests, and suspects accused of political and religious crimes would not be extradited.

 Why is this controversial?